Fully constrained mass matrix: Can symmetries alone determine the flavon vacuum alignments?: The Discrete Group

 We also find a fifth independent $C_3$ generator,

-Using $6 \times 6$ special unitary diagonal matrices, the maximum number of independent $C_n$ generators that can be constructed is five and in Eqs.~(\ref{eq:cro} - \ref{eq:crv}) we have listed all of them for $C_3$.
-For the case of the diagonal $C_8$ subgroups of $\bt$, it so happens that that the upper and the lower $3\times3$ diagonal matrices are individually special unitary.
-This additional constraint limits the total number of independent generators to four, ie. Eqs.~(\ref{eq:ceo}, \ref{eq:cet}, \ref{eq:cer}, \ref{eq:cef}).
-Eqs.~(\ref{eq:ceo}, \ref{eq:cet}, \ref{eq:cer}, \ref{eq:cef}, \ref{eq:cro} - \ref{eq:crv}) constitute an exhaustive list of generators producing all the diagonal elements within $\bt$.
+Using $6 \times 6$ special unitary diagonal matrices, the maximum number of independent $C_n$ generators that can be constructed is five, and in Eqs.~(\ref{eq:cro})--(\ref{eq:crv}) we have listed all of them for $C_3$.
+For the case of the diagonal $C_8$ subgroups of $\bt$, it so happens that the upper and the lower $3\times3$ diagonal matrices are individually special unitary.
+This additional constraint limits the total number of independent generators to four, i.e., Eqs.~(\ref{eq:ceo}), (\ref{eq:cet}), (\ref{eq:cer}), and (\ref{eq:cef}).
+Equations~(\ref{eq:ceo}), (\ref{eq:cet}), (\ref{eq:cer}), (\ref{eq:cef}), and (\ref{eq:cro})--(\ref{eq:crv}) constitute an exhaustive list of generators producing all the diagonal elements within $\bt$.
 These elements form the subgroup $C_8\times C_8\times C_8\times C_8\times C_3\times C_3\times C_3\times C_3\times C_3$ of $\bt$.
-The diagonal elements commute with each other, so they also form the centre (largest abelian subgroup) of $\bt$.
-Note that $3$ and $8$ are co-prime numbers which implies $C_8\times C_3$ is $C_{24}$.
+The diagonal elements commute with each other, and they form the largest Abelian subgroup of $\bt$.
+Note that $3$ and $8$ are co-prime numbers that implies $C_8\times C_3$ is $C_{24}$.
 This can also be inferred from the multiplication of $C_8$ and $C_3$ generators, for example,